Ralf Schumacher: Personal life

-In April 2001, Schumacher became engaged to Cora-Caroline Brinkmann, a former model; they were married on 5 October that year, in a private civil ceremony at the couple's home in Hallwang, Austria.
-On 23 October 2001 their son David was born, three weeks premature.
-David is also a racing driver.
-Outside motorsport, Schumacher enjoys cycling, tennis and backgammon.
+In April 2001, Schumacher became engaged to Cora-Caroline Brinkmann, a former model; they were married on 5 October that year in a private civil ceremony at the couple's home in Hallwang, Austria.
+On 23 October 2001, their son David Schumacher was born three weeks premature.
+David also went on to become a racing driver.
+Outside motorsport, Ralf enjoys cycling, tennis, and backgammon.

-On 20 February 2015 Schumacher's lawyer confirmed that Schumacher and his wife had divorced after an acrimonious period of separation.
+On 20 February 2015, Schumacher's lawyer confirmed that Schumacher and his wife had divorced after an acrimonious period of separation.
 The couple fought a custody battle over their son, and Schumacher's estimated €100 million fortune, which was resolved with Cora receiving a €6 million settlement and the family home at Bergheim.

 Schumacher was appointed a Laureus Ambassador at the Laureus World Sports Awards for the Laureus Foundation in 2011.

-Animal rights

 Schumacher is a prominent supporter of the Gut Aiderbichl animal sanctuary, situated near Salzburg.
-However, animal rights activists have accused Schumacher of hypocrisy as he was known as a passionate hunter in his spare time.
+Animal rights activists accused Schumacher of hypocrisy as he was known as a passionate hunter in his spare time.
 People for the Ethical Treatment of Animals (PETA) criticized Schumacher as he was accused of paying £35,000 to shoot three deer in a defined area in 2007.
+Ralf Schumacher is also currently the brand ambassador of Mercedes-Benz, Toyota and Lexus car companies in Germany.

+On 14 July 2024, Schumacher announced on social media that he has been in a same-sex relationship with his partner of two years, 34-year-old Étienne Bousquet-Cassagne.